-This season’s program will award $24,000 to aid in the development and promotion of high school football in the state of Michigan thanks to contributions from the Detroit Lions and the National Football League and presenting sponsor the Michigan Army National Guard.
+This season’s program will award $11,000 to aid in the development and promotion of high school football in the state of Michigan thanks to contributions from the Detroit Lions and the National Football League.

-Each winning coach throughout the regular season will receive a $2,000 donation to his school’s football program.
-All weekly winners will be honored at an awards ceremony during the Detroit Lions vs. Chicago Bears game at Ford Field on December 30, 2012.
-During the ceremony, the Lions will also introduce the High School Coach of the Year.
-This year’s Coach of the Year will receive a $4,000 donation to his team’s football program.
+Each winning coach throughout the regular season will receive a $1,000 donation to his school’s football program.
+At the conclusion of the 2013 Michigan High School Football season, the Lions will also select the High School Football Coach of the Year.
+This season’s Coach of the Year will receive a $2,000 donation to his team’s football program.

-In addition to the monetary award, all winners receive a framed certificate signed by Lions’ head coach Jim Schwartz and National Football League (NFL) Commissioner Roger Goodell.
-Winning coaches also receive a personalized game ball, and a Detroit Lions “Coach of the Week” hat.
+In addition to the monetary award, all winners receive a certificate signed by Lions’ head coach Jim Schwartz and National Football League (NFL) commissioner Roger Goodell.
+Winning coaches also receive a personalized game ball and a Detroit Lions “Coach of the Week” hat.

-Currently in its 16th year, the Detroit Lions High School Coach of the Week program has awarded $290,000 to high school football programs throughout the state of Michigan.
+Currently in its’ 17th year, the Detroit Lions High School Coach of the Week program has awarded $312,000 to high school football programs throughout the state of Michigan.
 For more information on the Detroit Lions High School Coach of the Week program, contact Chris Fritzsching, Lions’ Director of Youth Football, at 313-262-2248.